No. Florida has no state-licensed online casinos.

 Florida's gambling landscape is dominated by the Seminole Tribe's

-over mobile sports wagering, but only over a "hub-and-spoke"
+statewide mobile sports wagering under a "hub-and-spoke"

-casino gambling was not included.
+compact.
+Online casino gambling was not included,

 - Mobile sports betting — legal exclusively